 If you tell your boss that you are eager to learn more about the business, there will be no question about your value to the company.
 On the contrary, your boss will take you seriously and consider you an important asset to the business.

 You can start by pointing out different aspects of the operation and focusing on a variety of tasks.
 Ask your boss if you want in on the new projects so that you can increase your knowledge and experience.

 Avoid Nagging your Boss

-Do not pressurize your boss to give you more work rather suggest to him/her about what you want to do.
-Come up with ideas for projects already active and suggest new ones every now and then.
+Do not pressurize your boss to give you more work rather suggest to him/her what you want to do.
+Come up with ideas for projects already active and suggest new ones now and then.
 Suggest innovative ways of getting things done around the operations.